How to Overcome Fear and Become a Superhero

-I was fully aware of the risks involved in parkour and sitting from when I started out training.
+I was fully aware of the risks involved in parkour and sitting from day one when I started out training.

 Sitting in front of the screen for most of the day made me feel like an old man even though I was still meant to be in my prime.
 I felt like an old man in his sixties not like someone in his thirties.

 My father was healthier in his sixties than I was in my thirties.

 I also realized that the founders of parkour like Sebastien Foucan and David Belle where almost exactly my age and performed in Hollywood action movies or worked as stunt men and coordinators.